bloomsburyai/cape-frontend/README.md

 # cape-frontend
-This package provides a management UI for Cape
+This package provides a management UI for Cape and the API documentation.